-Correlation among Chickpea Seed Components.
-Total RFO showed a positive correlation with raffinose (r = 0.85/0.89), stachyose (r = 0.91/0.92), and verbascose (r = 0.60/0.69) in chickpea genotypes (desi/kabuli) significant at $P \le 0.001$ (Table 5).
-Raffinose, stachyose, and verbascose were collectively determined during total RFO assay; hence, the resulting correlation confirmed the accuracy and precision of the HPAEC-PAD method for the concentration of RFO members with enzymatic assay for total RFO determination.
+Correlation among chickpea seed components.
+Total RFO showed a positive correlation with raffinose (r = 0.85/0.89), stachyose (r = 0.91/0.92) and verbascose (r = 0.60/0.69) in chickpea genotypes (desi/kabuli) significant at $P \le 0.001$.
+Raffinose, stachyose and verbascose were collectively determined during total RFO assay; hence resulted correlation confirmed the accuracy and precision of HPAEC-PAD method for the concentration of RFO members with enzymatic assay for total RFO determination.

-myo-Inositol was significantly ($P \le 0.001$) and positively correlated with galactinol (r = 0.64/0.68), glucose (r = 0.39/0.47), sucrose (r = 0.36/0.68), raffinose (r = 0.40/0.42), stachyose (r = 0.50/0.44), and verbascose (r = 0.49/0.47) in desi/kabuli genotypes.
-Galactinol also showed a significant ($P \le 0.001$) positive correlation with raffinose (r = 0.39/0.55), stachyose (r = 0.53/0.64), and verbascose (r = 0.40/0.49) in chickpea genotypes (desi/kabuli).
-In desi genotypes, sucrose was positively correlated with raffinose (r = 0.15; $P \le 0.001$), stachyose (r = 0.09; $P \le 0.05$), and verbascose (r = 0.18; $P \le 0.001$), whereas in kabuli types, sucrose showed positive correlations with raffinose (r = 0.41), stachyose (r = 0.35), and verbascose (r = 0.41) significant at $P \le 0.001$.
-In previous studies also, sucrose showed significant positive correlations with raffinose and stachyose concentrations in soybean seeds. ^{47,48}
+Myo-inositol was significantly ($P \le 0.001$) and positively correlated with galactinol (r = 0.64/0.68), glucose (r = 0.39/0.47), sucrose (r = 0.36/0.68), raffinose (r = 0.40/0.42), stachyose (r=0.50/0.44) and verbascose (r=0.49/0.47) in desi/kabuli genotypes.
+Galactinol also showed a significant ($P \le 0.001$) positive correlation with raffinose (r=0.39/0.55), stachyose (r=0.53/0.64) and verbascose (r=0.40/0.49) in chickpea genotypes (desi/kabuli).
+In desi genotypes, sucrose was positively correlated with raffinose (r=0.15; $P \le 0.001$), stachyose (r=0.09; $P \le 0.05$) and verbascose (r=0.18; $P \le 0.001$) whereas in kabuli types, sucrose showed positive correlation with raffinose (r=0.41), stachyose (r=0.35) and verbascose (r=0.41) significant at $P \le 0.001$.
+In previous studies also, sucrose showed a significant positive correlation with raffinose and stachyose concentration in soybean seeds.
+47,48

 A significant positive correlation was observed between substrate and product concentrations in RFO biosynthetic pathway in chickpea seeds.
 The first committed step in RFO biosynthesis is galactinol formation in which myo-inositol and UDP-galactose act as substrates.
-Furthermore, galactinol in conjunction with sucrose, raffinose, and stachyose participates in the biosynthesis of raffinose, stachyose, and verbascose, respectively.
+Further, galactinol in conjunction with sucrose, raffinose and stachyose participates in the biosynthesis of raffinose, stachyose and verbascose, respectively.
 Correlation analysis suggested substrate concentration as one of the main regulating factors for varying RFO concentration in different chickpea genotypes.
 The other regulatory factors might be expression of genes encoding RFO biosynthetic enzymes and/or their activities that still need to be studied.
 Such studies would be utilized to identify the key step of RFO biosynthesis.
-As in the case of Brassica napus, 49 antisense technology was used to down-regulate galactinol synthase, which resulted in substantial reduction in galactinol and stachyose concentrations in mature transgenic seeds.
+Like in case of Brassica napus49, antisense technology was used to down-regulate galactinol synthase that resulted into substantial reduction in galactinol and stachyose concentration in mature transgenic seeds.
 Such transgenic approaches can also be followed in chickpea to develop varieties with reduced RFO concentration.

-Heritability of Important Chickpea Seed Constituents.
-The significant impact of environment and genotype X environment on the performance of a particular genotype suggests complex genetic regulation of traits.
-48,50 Broad sense heritability (h^2) was estimated on the basis of the pooled ANOVA of genotypes grown in the field and greenhouse environments (Table 4).
-Ayele51 described high, medium, and low heritability as ≥ 0.6 , 0.3-0.6, and <0.3, respectively.
-The h^2 of important chickpea seed constituent was estimated with a maximum of 0.61 for total RFO and a minimum of 0.05 for fructose in desi genotypes, whereas h^2 in kabuli genotypes showed a minimum of 0.02 for glucose and a maximum of 0.53 for sucrose.
-The results for h^2 are in agreement with the heritability ranges reported for sucrose (0.43-0.87), raffinose (0.42-0.56), and stachyose (0.30-0.74) in soybean seeds. ^{48,52,53} McPhee et al.50 also estimated narrow sense heritability for sucrose, raffinose, and stachyose in common bean seeds with values of 0.22, 0.54, and 0.44, respectively.
+Heritability of important chickpea seed constituents.
+Significant impact of environment and genotype \times environment on the performance of a particular genotype suggests complex genetic regulation of traits.
+Broad sense heritability (h^2) was estimated on the basis of the pooled ANOVA of genotypes grown in field and greenhouse environments (Table 4).
+Ayele51 described high, medium and low heritability as ≥ 0.6 , 0.3-0.6 and < 0.3, respectively.
+The h^2 of important chickpea seed constituent was estimated with a maximum of 0.61 for total RFO and a minimum of 0.05 for fructose in desi genotypes whereas h^2 in kabuli genotypes showed a minimum of 0.02 for glucose and a maximum of 0.53 for sucrose.
+The results for h^2 are in agreement with the heritability range reported for sucrose (0.43 - 0.87), raffinose (0.42-0.56) and stachyose (0.30-0.74) in soybean seeds.
+AR,52,53 McPhee et al. also estimated narrow sense heritability for sucrose, raffinose and stachyose in common bean seeds with a value of 0.22, 0.54 and 0.44, respectively.